 What unfolded over the next week or two was mind-numbing; schools, restaurants, worship places, retail shops, recreation facilities, everything was closing down.
 Chaos and confusion ensued.
 Everything happened so fast and suddenly that I don’t even know whether I have or ever will process it.
 I went from two exciting career prospects, back to square one and with a new responsibility of indefinite homeschooling.
 The world shook and came to a deafening standstill.
 In my mind I needed to put a label, any label, to what was happening: The Interruption of Everything, Terry McMillan (2005).
 That was an understatement at best, infantile at worst.

-My immediate family (mom, siblings, and in-laws) lives in four different continents -and eight countries!
+My beloved dad passed away in 2019, and my immediate family (mom, siblings, and in-laws) lives in four different continents -and eight countries!
 I remember calling my mom and explaining the seriousness of COVID-19, especially to diabetic individuals like her.
 Fortunately, she took my advice and stocked up on all her necessities, and instantly avoided contact with anyone outside her household.

 In early April 2020, we found out a family friend had their cancer treatments postponed as COVID-19 patients became the top priority.
 That same day, there was a tearful woman on the local news, her dad’s life-saving treatments were postponed due to the pandemic.
 COVID-19 infection, hospitalization, and fatality numbers were growing exponentially.
 In fact, coronavirus numbers became ubiquitous.
 Local numbers, US numbers, Wuhan numbers, minority numbers, Italy numbers, Africa, Europe, Asia numbers.
 Statistics became the order of the day.
 The news and almost everyone became obsessed with COVID-19 numbers and tracking.
 And this is how An Anthology of COVID-19 came to exist!